AqwamCreates/DataPredict/docs/API/Models/ExpectedStateActionRewardStateActionNeuralNetwork.md

 * epsilonDecayFactor: Controls how fast the model goes from exploring to exploiting as it learns.
 The value must be set between 0 and 1.

+* epsilon2: Controls the balance between exploration and exploitation for calculating expected q values.
+The value must be set between 0 and 1.
+The value 0 focuses on exploitation only and 1 focuses on exploration only.

 * discountFactor: Balances present and future rewards in agent decisions.

 #### Returns: